-Using ANSI syntax, Query 5-18 shows an outer join that is the result of a simple join to a third table.
+Using ANSI syntax, Figure 5-32 shows an outer join that is the result of a simple join to a third table.
 This second type of outer join is known as a nested simple join.

 '''

-SELECT c.customer num, c.lname, o.order num,
+SELECT c.customer_num, c.lname, o.order_num,

 i.stock num, i.manu code, i.quantity

-FROM customer c, LEFT OUTER JOIN (orders o, items i)
+FROM customer c, OUTER (orders o, items i)

 WHERE c.customer num = o.customer num

 AND o.order num = i.order num

 AND manu code IN ('KAR', 'SHM')

-ORDER BY lname
+ORDER BY lname;

 '''

-Query 5-18 first performs a simple join on the orders and items tables, retrieving information on all orders for items with a manu_code of KAR or SHM.
+Figure 5-32 first performs a simple join on the orders and items tables, retrieving information on all orders for items with a manu_code of KAR or SHM.
 It then performs an outer join to combine this information with data from the dominant customer table.
-An optional ORDER BY clause reorganizes the data into the form that Query Result 5-18 shows.
+An optional ORDER BY clause reorganizes the data into the form that Figure 5-33 shows.

-customer num lname order num stock num manu code quantity 114 Albertson 118 Baxter 113 Beatty 105 Vector 121 Wallack 1018 302 KAR 106 Watson
+'''

+customer_num lname

+order_num stock_num manu_code quantity

+114 Albertson

+118 Baxter

+113 Beatty

+105 Vector

+1018

+302 KAR

+121 Wallack

+106 Watson

+'''